mahulchak/svmu/README.md

 # svMum

-This pipeline is currently under development.
-Because it's under development, older parts of the pipeline may be incompatible with the newly added parts.
-If you are planning to use this pipeline before a validated, final version is released, please contact me at mchakrab@uci.edu.
+svMum is a pipeline to call duplicates from whole genome alignments using mummer.
+Although major part of the pipeline has been worked out and validated, the pipeline still needs some more validations and optimization.
+Also, because it's under active development, older parts of the pipeline may be incompatible with the newly added parts.
+If you think that this pipeline in its current form (until a fully validated final version is released) might be useful to you, please contact me at mchakrab@uci.edu.
 I might be able to offer you some sugestions on how to modify this incomplete pipeline for your use.

 Download and compile the programs -